TomasHubelbauer/webgl-exploration/README.md

 - [ ] Check out skybox approaches: https://webglfundamentals.org/webgl/lessons/webgl-skybox.html
 - [ ] Check out materials on this HDR sample: http://webglsamples.org/hdr/hdr.html
 - [ ] Check WebGLSamples and WebGLFundamentals in general
-- [ ] Add more cubes in a formation and rotate them all individually

 Install the VS Code extension mentioned in `shaders` to see syntax highlighting for GLSL in VS Code.

+- [ ] Figure out why the bad performance with relatively few meshes and shapes